Local school district develops plans to honor graduating students

-Finishing out high school and graduating senior is a dream come true for many, as they look forward to the next chapter.
+Finishing out high school and being a graduating senior is a dream come true for many, as they look forward to the next chapter.
 But those dreams have been tarnished by COVID-19.

 Officials at Blue Ridge School District want their seniors to get the recognition they deserve.